Best Practices Quick List

 The CDC previously recommended wearing gowns, gloves, and N-95 masks (which the website refers to as “respirators”) during all patient encounters where COVID-19 is suspected.
 Evidence from past epidemics (MERS and SARS) suggests that wearing a surgical mask, gloves, and gown may be equally effective for most patient encounters.
 However, an N-95 mask should always be used for all aerosolizing procedures (nebulization, oral-pharyngeal swabbing, intubation, etc.).

-Realize that whatever you decide now will change later if the epidemic spreads in your community and as your PPE supplies dwindle.
 When you develop your guidelines, plan one step ahead and be clear about what would trigger a change in future PPE recommendations.

 China’s experience shows that a respiratory epidemic can quickly create dangerous clinician shortages.
 Your hospital will not be able to function if too many of your doctors, advanced providers, nurses, and ancillary staff are ill or home on work restriction after a suspected exposure.
 It’s critical to ensure that everyone with patient contact follows infection control procedures, including wearing appropriate PPE.
 One medical director shared that his ED stations a “sitter” at each isolation room to check clinicians for PPE compliance before entering.